DrMichaelLindner/pyBIDSconv/README.txt

 You can start pyBIDSconv with the command pyBIDSconv in a terminal window.

-Before using pyBIDSconv you need to setup a categorization and a configuration file.
+For the usage of pyBIDSconv you need to setup a categorization and a configuration file.
 An example for each of this file is included in the pyBIDSconv folder for a SIEMENS Prisma fit Scanner.
 See 3.5 (categorization file) and 3.6 (configuration file) for more dfeteails about the content of these files

-^ back to top ^

 2. Dialogs of pyBIDSconv